Please insert your e-mail to receive GeoPLASMA-CE newsletter

 Open loop systems

 The process of open loop systems is very similar to closed loop systems, but it uses groundwater directly as heat source.
 No additional water or fluids are needed.
 In an extraction well ground water is pumped to the surface, where it transfers its energy via heat exchangers to the heat pump.
 Afterwards the water is reinjected to the groundwater horizons using an injection well.

-17 Associated Partners from 8 EU countries
+more then 20 Associated Partners from 8 EU countries

 GeoPLASMA-CE in Vienna (Austria) focuses on the challenges of geothermal use of groundwater in the city districts 21 and 22.
 The pilot area covers parts of the groundwater body Marchfeld, which already host many shallow geothermal applications.
 Growing numbers of single installations will influence each other and prevent a sustainable use of groundwater for heating and cooling.

 What is our plan to overcome this challenge?
 Find out here...